colbyhowell/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      A token is a piece of data that is stored locally that allows for the user to interact with a server.
+It essentially verifies the user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      You can use tokens, Private Routes, session state, local state, and more.
+There are a lot of options for developers these days.

 - [ ] Describe how web servers work.

+      Web servers are a series of "stacks" that contain a data for a website.
+The data can include site files, data files, and more.
+It is connected to via the internet, or sometimes via a local network.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Create, Read, Update, and Delete.
+You can use axios to get, create, change, or delete information within a web server or local server.

 ## Project Set Up